kubedb/docs/docs/guides/proxysql/initialization/script_source.md

   deletionPolicy: WipeOut
 ```

-Here,
+Here:

-- `configuration.init.secretName` points to the `proxysql-init-raw` Secret above.
-Since `MySQLUsers.cnf` sets each user's `password` explicitly, this path does **not** auto-fetch credentials from the backend the way `init.inline` does.
+* `configuration.init.secretName` references the `proxysql-init-raw` Secret containing the raw ProxySQL configuration fragments.
+* Since `MySQLUsers.cnf` specifies each user's `password` explicitly, KubeDB does **not** automatically retrieve backend credentials, unlike `init.inline`.
-- Unlike `init.inline`, values under `init.secretName` are not merged with anything - only what you put in the Secret (plus KubeDB's internal defaults for things like cluster auth and TLS) ends up in `proxysql.cnf`, so double-check the syntax before applying.
+* Each configuration fragment is copied directly into the generated `proxysql.cnf` and loaded by ProxySQL during startup.
+The resulting frontend users, query rules, and global variables are then available through the ProxySQL admin interface.
+* Because the Secret is used as-is, ensure that every configuration fragment follows valid ProxySQL configuration syntax before applying it.

 Apply the Secret and the ProxySQL object: